-As Vice President of Programs, Paul Sippola leverages his practical field experience and deep expertise in the design, management, and implementation of market-driven agricultural development programs to oversee and administer complex awards in Africa, Asia, and the Middle East.
+As Senior Vice President, Programs, Paul Sippola leverages his practical field experience and deep expertise in the design, management, and implementation of market-driven agricultural development programs to oversee and administer complex awards in Africa, Asia, and the Middle East.

 Sippola, who joined CNFA in 2004, has hands-on experience promoting agricultural market systems development and driving improvements in agricultural production, post-harvest practices, processing, marketing, brand development, and access to finance.
 He has led the development of many of CNFA’s working relationships with donors and private sector clients, and regularly contributes to CNFA’s efforts to capture new opportunities.